Following these instructions could render your computer unfunctional. It also might destroy data stored on your computer or make data inaccessible.

 THESE INSTRUCTIONS ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE INSTRUCTIONS IS WITH YOU.
 SHOULD THE INSTRUCTIONS PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.

-From version 5.2.38, Praat sources can be compiled out-of-the-box for Windows XP using the MinGW compiling suit.
+From version 5.2.38, Praat sources can be compiled out-of-the-box for Windows using the MinGW compiling suit.
 To compile Praat, first install MinGW.
 Then download all the header files and libraries and move them to the include and lib directories of MinGW.

 Download the latest Praat sources from http://www.praat.org/download_sources.html.
 Unpack the sources and place them in a convenient place.